-A: When you cast your vote on:

-- Item 1: You may vote in favor of electing the nominees as directors or vote against one or more nominees or you may abstain from voting. - Item 2: You may cast your vote in favor of or against the proposal, or you may elect to abstain from voting your shares. - Item 3: You may cast your vote in favor of or against the proposal, or you may elect to abstain from voting your shares.
+- A: When you cast your vote on: - Item 1: You may vote in favor of electing the nominees as directors or vote against one or more nominees or you may abstain from voting. - Item 2: You may cast your vote in favor of or against the proposal, or you may elect to abstain from voting your shares. - Item 3: You may cast your vote in favor of "1 Year", or "2 Years", or "3 Years"; frequency, or you may elect to abstain from voting your shares. - Item 4: You may cast your vote in favor of or against the proposal, or you may elect to abstain from voting your shares.

-If you sign, date and mail your proxy card without indicating how you want to vote, your proxy will be counted as a vote in favor of each director nominee in Proposal 1 and in favor of Proposal 2 and 3.
+If you sign, date and mail your proxy card without indicating how you want to vote, your proxy will be counted as a vote in favor of each director nominee in Proposal 1 and in favor of Proposal 2, in favor of One Year frequency for Proposal 3, and in favor of Proposal 4.